benrhughes/todotxt.net/README.md

 #### Contributors please note

 Please send your pull requests to the 'dev' branch.
-I'm setting up a CI build so from now on will be keeping master as clean as possible.

 If you forget it's not a major deal: it's just a bit more work for me as I have to manually merge.